ishaan2304/Agri-Case-Study/README.md

 ## Analysis

-The analysis includes the following steps:
+The analysis includes the following steps
 1. Calculate the mean production for each crop in each season.
 2. Plot individual horizontal bar charts for each season using Seaborn.